joeltok/websocket-response-tester/Readme.md

 var WRT = require('websocket-response-tester')

 // call the function from the module.
-// then is only called if all sockets receive receive a message.
+// then is only called after all sockets have received a message.
 // if any of the sockets fails to receive a message, then is never called, and the code just stalls and waits indefinitely.
 // this is not an issue for mocha test cases, which have a timeout of 2000ms.
 // future implementations of this module can implement a timer option.